WHAT IS MODULAR CONTENT AND HOW YOUR TEAM CAN BENEFIT

 3. Create adaptable content

-One of the key benefits of modular content is its adaptability.
-When creating your modules, make sure they’re versatile enough to be used across different platforms and for different purposes.
+One of the key benefits of a modular content approach is its adaptability.
+When creating your modules, make sure they’re versatile enough to be used across multiple channels and for multiple purposes.

 This might mean creating variations of the same module – for example, a long-form blog post could be shortened into a social media post or expanded into a detailed guide.
 Using a tool like Turtl to create your content allows you to craft intelligent, interactive content at scale.